jbossdemocentral/dv-gettingstarted/README.md

 -Run ```./test.sh > out.txt``` to test the OData url

 **STEP 3:** Browse the Data Virtualization and the Data
--View the out.txt to see All Data, Specific Entity and Metadata examples for XML format and/or run the three below individually through the Chrome  browser
+-View the out.txt to see All Data, Specific Entity and Metadata examples for XML format and/or run the three below individually through the Chrome  browser.
 -All Data
 		```http://localhost:8080/odata/CustomerContextVDB/CustomerContextView.CustomerContextTable?$format=json```
 -Specific Entity